Chairman Says NCUA Regulations Provide Necessary Consumer Protection

 Metsger said CFPB has acknowledged it “has not observed evidence that lenders making loans under the NCUA program participate in widespread questionable payment practices.”

 NCUA in 2010 approved a payday alternative loan rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
 We encourage you to read the NCUA's exit link policies. (opens new page).) that included, among other conditions:

 - Loans may be for $200 to $1,000 to borrowers who have been credit union members for at least one month;

 - An interest rate of up to 28 percent APR if all other conditions are met.

-The Consumer Financial Protection Bureau in June issued its proposed rule (opens new window) to regulate loans with terms of less than 45 days and those with terms longer than 45 days that have annual percentage interest rates greater than 36 percent and are either paid from a consumer’s account or income or are secured by the consumer’s vehicle.
+The Consumer Financial Protection Bureau in June issued its proposed rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) to regulate loans with terms of less than 45 days and those with terms longer than 45 days that have annual percentage interest rates greater than 36 percent and are either paid from a consumer’s account or income or are secured by the consumer’s vehicle.
 The proposed rule also covers some longer-term loans at less than 36 percent interest and includes only a conditional exemption for loans under NCUA’s PALs regulation.
 Comments on the proposed rule are due by Oct.
 7.